aome510/spotify-player/docs/config.md

 ### Notes

-- By default, `spotify-player` uses the official Spotify Web app's client (`client_id = 65b708073fc0480ea92a077233ca87bd`)
+- By default, `spotify_player` uses the official Spotify Web app's client (`client_id = 65b708073fc0480ea92a077233ca87bd`)
 - It's recommended to specify [your own Client ID](https://developer.spotify.com/documentation/general/guides/authorization/app-settings/) to avoid possible rate limits and to allow a full [Spotify connect](https://www.spotify.com/us/connect/) support.
 - `ap_port` and `proxy` are [Librespot's session configurations](https://github.com/librespot-org/librespot/wiki/Behind-web-proxy).
-By default, `spotify-player` doesn't set those values, which means the Librespot library will fallback to use its default options.
+By default, `spotify_player` doesn't set those values, which means the Librespot library will fallback to use its default options.
 - Positive-value `app_refresh_duration_in_ms` is used to refresh the playback periodically.
 This can result in hitting a Spotify rate limit if the application is running for a long time.
-- To prevent the rate limit, `spotify-player` sets `playback_refresh_duration_in_ms=0` by default and makes additional API calls when there is an event or a command triggering a playback update.
+- To prevent the rate limit, `spotify_player` sets `playback_refresh_duration_in_ms=0` by default and makes additional API calls when there is an event or a command triggering a playback update.
 - List of commands that triggers a playback update:

   - `NextTrack`